postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 Postman provides audit logs for 90 days for users with Professional plans, and 180 days for users with Enterprise plans.

-> Audit logs are visible to all [team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on [Postman Professional and Enterprise plans](https://www.postman.com/pricing), including Super Admins on Enterprise teams.
+> Audit logs are visible to all [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on [Postman Professional and Enterprise plans](https://www.postman.com/pricing), including Super Admins on Enterprise teams.

 ## Contents